Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 2. Select Redis Interface
     -  Subject to quota [limits](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/quota-limits.html)
     -  The minimum/maximum defaults should be sufficient
-3. Assign your [Security Group](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.AuthorizeAccess.html) that allows traffic on port `6379` and `6380` from your MTE Relay Server ECS instance.
+3. Assign your [Security Group](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.AuthorizeAccess.html) that allows traffic on port `6379` and `6380` from your MTE API Relay Server ECS instance.
     - Select your newly created cache, then click **Modify** from the top right.
     - Scroll down to Security, then under Security Groups click **Manage**
     - Remove the default security group and add the security group `MTERelayElastiCacheSG`